unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 * Writing the outline is an iterative process.
 Don't try to write it in one writing session.

-Keep in mind that most likely there will be discovery component in your project work.
-It might cause unexpected the development process.
-Regular outline's revisions will capture those changes or new directions and will help with preparing the first full draft of your project paper.
+Keep in mind that most likely there will be a discovery component in your project work.
+It might cause unexpected turns in the development process.
+Regular revisions of the project outline will capture those changes or new directions and will help you with preparing the first full draft of your project paper.

 ### Project Paper/Thesis Manuscript